xAstroDev/WinNow-1/README.md

 	<img src="logo.png" width="376" height="128" alt="Winlator-Frost Logo" />
 </p>

-# Winlator@Frost
+# Windows Emulation on Android!

-Winlator@Frost is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
+ an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
 Originally modified from [Brunodev85](https://github.com/brunodev85/Winlator)

-Modded by a student 16 years old from Songkhla province, Thailand.

 # Installation

-1. Download and install the APK (Winlator@Frost 7.1 V3.apk) from [GitHub Releases](https://github.com/MrPhryaNikFrosty/Winlator-Frost/releases)
+1. Download and install the APK
 2. Launch the app and wait for the installation process to finish

 ----